BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

 ----------

 The :sampref:`with {property} {value}` specifier can specify any property, including new properties not built into Scenic.
-Additional specifiers for the :prop:`position` and :prop:`heading` properties are listed below.
+Additional specifiers for the :prop:`position` and :prop:`orientation` properties are listed below.

 .. figure:: images/Specifier_Figure.png
   :width: 60%
   :figclass: align-center
   :alt: Diagram illustrating several specifiers.

-  Illustration of the :scenic:`beyond`, :scenic:`behind`, and :scenic:`offset by` specifiers.
+  Illustration of the :specifier:`beyond`, :specifier:`behind`, and :specifier:`offset by` specifiers.
   Each :scenic:`OrientedPoint` (e.g. ``P``) is shown as a bold arrow.

 .. list-table::